- Chapter #1: Initial setup

 - Delete: delete the corresponding machine in-world and from MD Labs Online Services, removing also all the transactions and settings;

-Depending on the data view chosen (by gacha, by region, by date, etc) is possible to view and analyze different kind of data; the most important is the data view ‘by gacha‘, the default one.
-When this data view is selected, a list of all machines rezzed is presented along with the region, the total pulls and total profit made by each gacha.
-By clicking on the machine’s name the details page for that specific gacha will load, and will look like this one:
+As said in the previous chapters, depending on the data view chosen it will be possible to view and analyse different kind of data; the most important is the data view ‘by gacha‘, which is also the default one.
+When this data view is selected a list of all machines rezzed is presented along with the region and total pulls and profit.
+By clicking on the gacha’s name the details page for that specific item will load.

 The page is divided into three tabs:

 - play list: this tab contains the complete list of the machine’s transactions;

 - play stats: this tab contains several statistics about how the machine is used, such has top players, most given prizes and so on;

 - settings: this tab holds the machine’s settings;

 The first part of the Play List tab presents a handy graph showing the gacha’s daily trend; below it the ‘tools‘ panels provides some useful instruments to filter, manage and analyse the machine’s data; it is possible in fact to filter and see only the pulls performed during a specific period, delete multiple pulls at the same time and export the transactions list.